wrhmade/BASICSHELL-v3.51-Chinese-Simplified-Edition/README.md

 BASICSHELL supports Multi-user, file management Although there is a disadvantage: the information cannot be saved

-However, this is the procedure that I am most satisfied with
+However, this is my favorite Python work